1475505/Notes/SoftwareEngineering/StaticProgramAnalysis-PA.FD.md

 -> How to model heap memory?
 ![](http://img.070077.xyz//20221003213646.png)
 -> A technique is Allocation-site. eg. without iteration, only the site(bounded)
-- Context Sensitivity: *separate* by different contexts, rather than merge.
+- Context Sensitivity: *separate* by different contexts（call）, rather than merge.
 - Flow Sensitivity: Actually we dont respect the exection order of stmts, but **maintain a map of points-to relations at the whole program**  for better performance.
 - Analysis scope: Whole-program/Demand-driven
 ## Pointer-Affecting Statements